Master Services Agreement (MSA)

 b.
 Written requests for billing adjustments together with all supporting documentation must be received by Voyant within forty-five (45) days from the date of the invoice or the right to billing adjustment shall be waived.

-10. Assignment.
 Customer may not assign this Agreement or any Addendum(s) attached hereto, in whole or in part, or assign any rights or obligations without the prior express written consent of Voyant.
 Any attempted transfer by Customer in violation of this Agreement shall operate as an Event of Default.
 Voyant may transfer, assign, or otherwise in any manner encumber this Agreement and its rights and obligations hereunder.
+This Agreement shall be binding upon the parties to this Agreement and shall inure to the benefit of their respective heirs, administrators, executors, lawful successors and permitted assigns.

 a.
-The entire liability of Voyant of whatever nature arising out of the provision of any service hereunder shall not exceed an amount equal to the proportionate fixed monthly charges to customer for the period of service during which any mistake, omission, interruption, delay, error, or defect in the service or equipment, or any other event or action giving rise to a claim occurs.
+The entire liability of Voyant of whatever nature arising under this Agreement shall not exceed an amount equal to the proportionate fixed monthly charges to customer for the period of service during which any mistake, omission, interruption, delay, error, or defect in the service or equipment, or any other event or action giving rise to a claim occurs.

 b.
 In no event shall either Party be liable to the other for indirect, special, punitive, consequential, or incidental damages, including but not limited to, the loss of profits, revenues or data or inaccurate data, even if advised of the foreseeability of such damages.